contrast-zone/t-rewriter.js/exp-flow.md

 > *Beginners in language parsing, term rewriting, and logic deduction*

 > __*[Short description]*__
-> As an embodiment of general problem solving strategy related to [term rewriting](https://en.wikipedia.org/wiki/Rewriting), *Intermezzo* aims to be a host for a variety of kinds of [formal languages](https://en.wikipedia.org/wiki/Formal_language), exhibiting [rule-based programming system](https://en.wikipedia.org/wiki/Rule-based_system).
+> As an embodiment of general problem solving strategy related to [term rewriting](https://en.wikipedia.org/wiki/Rewriting), *Expression flow* aims to be a host for a variety of kinds of [formal languages](https://en.wikipedia.org/wiki/Formal_language), exhibiting [rule-based programming system](https://en.wikipedia.org/wiki/Rule-based_system).
 For each area of interest, one is able to define a custom [domain specific language](https://en.wikipedia.org/wiki/domain-specific_language) in a [language oriented programming](https://en.wikipedia.org/wiki/Language-oriented_programming) paradigm.
-Having clearly defined communication input and output forms, *Intermezzo* performs transition from input to output by additionally defining possibly [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness) set of chaining [production rules](https://en.wikipedia.org/wiki/Production_(computer_science)).
-Input-chain-output sort of arrangement also sheds light on *Intermezzo* from an angle of [systems](https://en.wikipedia.org/wiki/System) theory, thus broadening a possible range of use cases.
+Having clearly defined communication input and output forms, *Expression flow* performs transition from input to output by additionally defining possibly [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness) set of chaining [production rules](https://en.wikipedia.org/wiki/Production_(computer_science)).
+Input-chain-output sort of arrangement also sheds light on *Expression flow* from an angle of [systems](https://en.wikipedia.org/wiki/System) theory, thus broadening a possible range of use cases.

 > __*[References]*__
 > *[Wikipedia web site](https://en.wikipedia.org)*